We are particularly attentive to inclusion, place and collaboration.

 To sustain and grow the rekindled organization, a new Board of Directors was assembled.
 This group provided a deeper span of expertise, as well as accountability and oversight in the implementation of the more robust and agile community building strategy and organizational structure.
 In October 2016, the organization rebranded.
 The new name, “Remerge,” was chosen to reflect both the continued centralization of joining lives (re-merging people from different walks of life), while also freeing the organization to experiment and iterate around community building strategies beyond traditional homeless ministry and poverty alleviation programs.

 In November 2018, the Community Building Studio was opened at 340 Auburn Ave NE, officially housing the organization in the heart of the historic Sweet Auburn neighborhood and kicking off a new era in the organization.
 Coffee hours and community coloring events were offered at the space to continue to connect lives in organic ways.
-Giving Grace, a network of neighbors helping neighbors addressing critical needs and stay in community, was added as a new initiative expanding the direct support programs.
+Giving Grace, a network of neighbors helping neighbors addressing critical needs and to stay in community, was expanded.
 The Community of Reconcilers was created to help faith-leaders network and collaborate on racial reconciliation projects.
 ColorATL joined the Remerge family to activate artists committed to community-building and to provide art resources for vulnerable populations.
 In 2019, the Sweet Auburn Community Museum was opened in the Studio.
 This dual gallery/museum was introduced to share the life and story of the neighborhood, not just the key actors that this neighborhood produced.
 In addition, the space was used to host neighborhood events and conversations with a particular focus on the inclusion of the most vulnerable.
 In this space, neighbors from a variety of means are welcome to engage in and contribute to planning and the thriving of the neighborhood.